 |Fitness Class on NCL Cruise||$400||$25|

-When it comes to price, Tonal is twice more expensive than NordicTrack Vault, which is something to also keep in mind.
+However, Tonal is still twice more expensive as NordicTrack Vault, which is something you should keep in mind.